Legal Officer, Legal Affairs and SEM

-This is a full-time two-year position with the possibility of renewal, based at the CEC Secretariat in Montreal, Quebec, Canada.
+This is a full-time, two-year position with the possibility of a renewal, based at the CEC Secretariat in Montreal, Quebec, Canada.

-This position reports directly to the Director, Legal Affairs and Submissions on Enforcement Matters (SEM).
-The Legal Affairs and SEM handles submissions on enforcement matters relating to Articles 24.26 and 24.27 of the Trade Agreement between the United States of America, the United Mexican States, and Canada (known as “USMCA” “CUSMA”, or “T-MEC”), and serves as legal counsel for the Secretariat.
+This position reports directly to the Director of Legal Affairs and Submissions on Enforcement Matters (SEM).
+The Legal Affairs and SEM Unit handles Submissions on Enforcement Matters relating to Articles 24.27 and 24.28 of the Agreement between the United States of America, the United Mexican States, and Canada (known as “USMCA” “CUSMA”, or “T-MEC”), and serves as legal counsel for the Secretariat.

 Major Duties and Responsibilities:

-Processes submissions filed under the USMCA, focusing on the execution of the following tasks:
+Process submissions filed under the USMCA, focusing on execution of the following tasks:

 - Manage submissions and factual record preparation.
 Analyze, write and edit legal opinions, preparing determinations, notifications and factual records on submissions in accordance with USMCA timelines;

-- Research technical and scientific matters underlying enforcement issues, and request public information using domestic laws and/or the USMCA;
+- Research technical and scientific matters underlying enforcement issues and request public information under domestic laws and/or the ECA;

-- In coordination with the Director, Legal Affairs and SEM, develop initiatives to further implement the SEM process, improving practices and timelines.
+- In coordination with the Director of Legal Affairs and SEM, develop initiatives to further implement the SEM process, improving practices and timelines.

-In coordination with the Director, Legal Affairs and SEM, interacts with the Parties, JPAC, submitters, and other stakeholders:
+In coordination with the Director of Legal Affairs and SEM, the incumbent interacts with the Parties, JPAC, submitters, and other stakeholders to:

-- Develop partnerships with other institutions and stakeholders, organize meetings and seek outreach and collaboration opportunities with organizations.
+- In coordination with Outreach and Partnerships, implement activities with other institutions and stakeholders, organize meetings and seek outreach and collaboration opportunities with organizations.

-- Advise and support the Director, Legal Affairs and SEM in minimizing the risks and potential legal exposure of the Commission and the protection of privileges and immunities of the organization.
+- Advise the Director of Legal Affairs and SEM on minimizing the risks and potential legal exposure of the Commission and on the protection of the privileges and immunities of the organization.